NE1NN/mini-lop/feature3_implementation.md

 In seed.py, I added a new field priority to track the priority of each seed, and used_in_cycle to track if the seed has been used in the current cycle.
-In main.py, I added a cycle tracker to track of the cycle.

 In schedule.py, I modified select_next_seed function.
 I followed AFL's favor implementation by multiplying the execution time and the file size.
 The lower it is, the higher the priority is in the queue.
-Then, I mark the one with the highest priority (lowest execution times * file size) as favoured.
+Then, I mark the top half of the seeds with the highest priority as favoured.

 To ensure that at least every seed is used, I used the used_in_cycle to find all unused seeds.
 Moreover, I created 2 arrays, one for the